skrisliu/HourlyAirTemp2kmUSA/README.md

 To visualize the dataset, use the provided script:

-- [`visual.py`](https://github.com/skrisliu/HourlyAirTemp2kmUSA/blob/main/visual.py): Load and render hourly temperature rasters within one day with basic animations.
+- [`visual.py`](https://github.com/skrisliu/HourlyAirTemp2kmUSA/blob/main/visual.py): Load and render hourly temperature data within a specific day with basic animations.

 ---